kedro-org/kedro-community/kedro-training/docs/04_new_project.md

 1. Project name - you can call it `Kedro Training`
 2. Repository name - accept the default
 3. Python package name - accept the default
-4. Whether you want an example pipeline to be generated for you - type in `y`
+4. Whether you want an example pipeline to be generated for you - type in `N`

 Alternatively, a Kedro project can be created in _non-interactive_ mode by calling